alexghergh/zsh-cheatsheet/README.md

 filename generation takes place.
 This means that if _either_ of the two doesn't match, then the command will produce a `no match` error.

+#### Filename expansion

+Each word is checked to see if it begins with an unquoted `~`.
+If it does, then the part up until the first `/`, or the end of the word if there's no `/`, is checked to see if it can be substituted in one of the ways mentioned below.
+If it can be, then the `~` and the part following it are substituted with the appropriate value.

+A `~` by itself is replaced with the value of `$HOME`.
+A `~` followed by a `+` or `-` is replaced by the current directory or by the previous working directory, respectively.

+A `~` followed by a number is replaced by the directory at that position in the directory stack (the directory stack can be listed via the `dirs` builtin). `~0` is equivalent to `~+` and `~1` is the top of the stack. `~+` followed by a number has the same effect. `~-` followed by a number has the effect of replacing the directory from the bottom of the stack with that number.
+The `PUSHD_MINUS` option exchanges the effects of `~+` and `~-`.

+##### Dynamic named directories

+Directories can be dynamically named through the use of the `zsh_directory_name` function, or through the use of the `zsh_directory_name_functions` array.
+In either case, the path is supplied to one of the methods, which could alter how it is displayed in different modes.
+More info in the manual.

+##### Static named directories

+Additionally, the shell defines named directories, which are either home directories of other users on the system, or just directories defined with the `-d` option to the `hash` builtin command.
+If such a named directory is found, then it is replaced inside the path.

+In a way, dynamic named directories are for changing directory names on-the-fly, while static named directories are more of a preset way to change directory names.

+##### '=' expansion

+If a word begins with a `=` and the `EQUALS` option is set, the remainder of the word is taken to be the name of a command.
+If that command name exists, its entire path is substituted on the command line.

 --------------------------------------------------------------------------------

 For more information see: